Nico-Curti/plasticity/README.md

 ## Overview

-Despite the great success of backpropagation algorithm in deep learning, a question remains to what extent the computational properties of artificial neural networks are comparable to the plasticity rules of the human brain.
+Despite the great success of back-propagation algorithm in deep learning, a question remains to what extent the computational properties of artificial neural networks are comparable to the plasticity rules of the human brain.
-Indeed, even if the architectures of real and artificial neural networks are similar, the supervised training based on backpropagation and the neurobiology learning rules are unrelated.
+Indeed, even if the architectures of real and artificial neural networks are similar, the supervised training based on back-propagation and the neurobiology learning rules are unrelated.

 In the paper by [D. Krotov and J. J. Hopfield](https://arxiv.org/abs/1806.10181), it is proposed an unusual learning rule, which has a degree of biological plausibility and which is motivated by different well known ideas in neuroplasticity theory: